 DocumentaryCreditResponse (also used in Documentary Credit Issuance)

-The DocumentaryCreditResponse message is sent by the advising bank to the issuer to notify that the DocumentaryCreditApplicationAmendmentRequest message has been received by the advising bank.
+The DocumentaryCreditResponse message is sent by the advising bank to the issuing bank to notify that the DocumentaryCreditApplicationAmendmentRequest message has been received by the advising bank.

 DocumentaryCreditApplicationAmendmentConfirmation (B2B)

-The DocumentaryCreditApplicationAmendmentConfirmation (B2B) message is sent by the advising bank to the issuer to notify whether the beneficiary accepts revision regarding the documentary credit as proposed by the applicant.
+The DocumentaryCreditApplicationAmendmentConfirmation (B2B) message is sent by the advising bank to the issuing bank to notify whether the beneficiary accepts revision regarding the documentary credit as proposed by the applicant.

 DocumentaryCreditApplicationAmendmentConfirmation (B2C)

 The DocumentaryCreditApplicationAmendmentConfirmation (B2C) message is sent by the beneficiary to the advising bank to notify whether the documentary credit revision is accepted or not.
-It is also sent by the issuer to the applicant to notify whether the beneficiary has accepted the revision or not.
+It is also sent by the issuing bank to the applicant to notify whether the beneficiary has accepted the revision or not.

-Documentary Credit Presentment
+Documentary Credit Presentation

-The following diagrams depicts the Documentary Credit Presentment message flows:
+The following diagrams depicts the Documentary Credit Presentation message flows:

 If the presenting bank identifies no discrepancy, the message flow is as follows:

-If the presenting bank identifies discrepancy, there could be 3 scenarios regarding the response of the issuer.
+If the presenting bank identifies discrepancy, there could be 3 scenarios regarding the response of the issuing bank.

-Scenario 1: the issuer accepts the discrepancy
+Scenario 1: the issuing bank accepts the discrepancy

-Scenario 2: the issuer rejects the discrepancy
+Scenario 2: the issuing bank rejects the discrepancy

-Scenario 3: the issuer refuses to accept the discrepancy and wishes to offer suggestion on revision
+Scenario 3: the issuing bank refuses to accept the discrepancy and wishes to offer suggestion on revision

 In order to support documentary credit presentment, we will submit the messages below: